Step 1: Create an Authentication Transaction

 Description

-a string of the status of your transaction request
+The status of your transaction request ("success" or "error")

 • Name